Building a Strong Foundation for Fundamental Movement

 The front squat is performed with a barbell in the front rack which displaces the load further from the body.
 This variation has a high demand of mobility, specifically thoracic extension and external rotation of the shoulders.
 There are a number of front rack variations that can be used for those that find it difficult to achieve the classic front rack position.
 Using the barbell allows for essentially unlimited load to be used during the squat.
 It’s very important to develop a stable front rack to facilitate sound squatting mechanics.

-At UpFit Training Academy we believe in mastering the basics.
+At UpFit Training Academy we believe in mastering the basics in our personal training and small group fitness programs.
 Building a strong foundation in movements such as the squat is essential to achieving longevity and health in your pursuit of fitness.
 Simple movements, proper execution, increase in demands, further adaptation … RESULTS.
 There is no need to reinvent the wheel, although more complex movements can be aesthetically pleasing to the social media viewee, it’s a mistake to rush into them by sacrificing the most important step; the basics.